willfindlay/COMP5900T-Notes/notes.md

 ### App Update Integrity

 - app signing only allows the developer to push update to the app
+- app package must be signed with at least one key
+- packages contain self-signed certificate
+    - updates must be signed with same key specified by cert

 #### Signing Details

-- signing is handled by jarsigner
+- signing is handled by `jarsigner`
-   - creates RSA certificate: META-INF/NAME.RSA
+- creates RSA or DSA certificate: `META-INF/NAME.RSA` (or DSA)
-   - creates META-INF/MANIFEST.MF(manifest of every files in the app package, not the same as AndroidManifest.xml)
+- creates `META-INF/MANIFEST.MF` (manifest of every files in the app package, not the same as `AndroidManifest.xml`)
-   - creates a signature file: META-INF/NAME.SF
+- creates a signature file: `META-INF/NAME.SF`
     - the file may be hashed and within the file, each entry is also hashed
-   - the NAME.SF is hashed and signed
+- the `NAME.SF` is hashed and signed
-   - appends NAME.SF to NAME.RSA
+- appends `NAME.SF` signature to `NAME.RSA`
 - when an app is installed:
-   - the OS checks the signature from NAME.SF with the public keys in the RSA file
+   - the OS checks the signature from `NAME.SF` with the public keys in the RSA file
-   - it then check the correctness of the hashes between NAME.SF and MANIFEST.MF against the files in the package
+   - it then check the correctness of the hashes between `NAME.SF` and `MANIFEST.MF` against the files in the package

+##### Authentication Model

+- TOFU approach to app signing
-- authentication model
+    - initially no authentication (take a leap of faith)
-   - trust-on-first-use: once an app is installed from a legit developer then developer can push updates any time.
-Identity of app developers are not authenticated
+    - subsequently, authenticate with signature
+- apps can also have CA-issued certificates
+    - specified in `META-INF/NAME.RSA`
+    - but no root CAs specified via out-of-band channel
+    - instead, self-signing root CAs are accepted via TOFU
+    - this practice is also very rare

+##### Signature Stripping

-- signature Stripping
+- modification to signed app causes signature to failure
+- developers can replace old signatures with new signature + self-signed certificate
+- for new installations, accept any signature accompanied by self-signed certificate
-   - allows attackers to hijack apps by changing the signature
+    - in contrast, iOS apps must be signed by Apple
+- malicious developers can weaponing an app and issue a new signature with a self-signed certificate

+##### Maintaining a Reputation

+- over time, developers can build an unforgeable reputation
+- often sign multiple apps with one or two keys
+- can result in positive or negative security assertions
+    - signer of this app also signed many other trusted apps; or
+    - signer of this app also signed known malware

 #### Alternative Signing Key Management

-- full Authentication
+##### Full Authentication
-   - uses PKI(public key infrastructure) so devs needs to prove their identity to a CA
+- use full PKI (public key infrastructure) so devs needs to prove their identity to a CA
-   - this is a model with bad tradeoff.
-It would require Android to decide on a list of trustworthy CAs and requires devs to get a CA
+- good security in theory
+- in practice, added complexity makes this a bad trade-off
+    - likely would not be adopted by the community

-- certificate Tree
+##### Certificate Tree
 - a long term self-signing key is located at the root
-   - has many benefits such as transfer of ownership
+    - issue short term certificates for each app as leaf nodes
 - update process will still use the leaf certificates to decide if an update is allowed
-   - reduce replicate copies of keys
+- reduce the need to replicate copies of keys

-- certificate Expiration
+##### Certificate Expiration
-   - although Google asks for validity period, it actually doesn't enforce certificate expiration during app installation
+- Android asks to specify validity period...
+    - but this is not enforced
+    - therefore, compromised keys can be used indefinitely
+- Android also specifies that certificates should be valid until at least 2033
+    - this is poor security practice

-- signature Key Updates
+##### Signature Key Updates
+- no method for updating keys currently
+- switching keys requires new installation, losing all data
+    - e.g., in the case of Google Authenticator
+- proposed alternative:
-   - developer can use existing key to sign their new certificate
+    - allow old key to sign new certificate with new key

-- revocation of Signing Keys
+##### Revocation of Signing Keys
+- no current method for key revocation
+- this problem is compounded by lack of expiration enforcement
-   - the only way for this to work is to remove the app from the marketplace store
+- the only way to sort of achieve key revocation is either

-- distributed & Threshold Signing
+    - remove apps from marketplace; or
+    - use a kill switch
+- sideloaded apps are completely immune to the above to methods
+- an alternative could be to enforce a key blacklist via an OS update

+##### Distributed and Threshold Sharing
+- counteract the theft of signing keys
-   - n people sign the app, and the same n people are required to sign an update
+- $n$ people sign the app, and the same $n$ people are required to sign an update
 - this is supported in Android
+- problems with current implementation?
+    - signatures can be selectively stripped
+    - solution is to allow developers to explicitly specify multiple required keys
+    - also a good idea to allow developers to specify a $t$-out-of-$n$ agreement requirement

 #### Publicly Available Key Pairs

-- apps are using a publicly available test keys.
-Usually sign for third-party Android builds
+- apps are using a publicly available test keys
    - which means anyone else can issue an update for the app with the same key
-   - android needs to disable installing apps with publicly distributed keys
+   - android needs to disable installing apps with publicly available key pairs

 ### UID Assignment

-- each app have a UID
+- each app has a UID (in general, they get their own, but can also share)
-   - apps can share UID via sharedUserId in AndroidManifest.xml[Requires same signed key]
+   - apps can share UID via `sharedUserId` in `AndroidManifest.xml` (requires same signed key)
-   - sharing UID is beneficial because APPS can access shared resources(fonts,images,sound)
+   - sharing UID is beneficial because apps can access shared resources (fonts,images,sound)
-   - also allows app to use permissiosn from shared apps, which is bad
+   - also allows an app to use permissions from shared apps, which is bad

+#### Problem with Android's UID Sharing

+- UID sharing depends on app signing
+    - conflicts with reputation-based model of app signing protocol
+    - encourages developers to circumvent the policy, such as using IPC
+        - which is less secure, more open to error

 #### Properties for UID Sharing

-- groups are Disjoint
+1. Groups are Disjoint
    - processes run under a single UID, no way for an app to be running under 2 or more groups

-- groups are Consistent
+1. Groups are Consistent
    - if app A is in the same group as B, and app A is in the same group as C, then B and C must be in the same group

-- group Size is Arbitrary
+1. Group Size is Arbitrary
    - it is possible to specify UID-sharing groups of size 1, 2 or greater than 2

-- membership is Authorized
+1. Membership is Authorized
    - an app cannot join a group without being authorized to join

-- adding New Members is Efficient
+1. Adding New Members is Efficient
    - if a new app is added to the group, then 0,1 or all members need to be updated

-- different Groups with Same Key
+1. Different Groups with Same Key
-   - apps with same keys can belong to different groups
+   - apps signed with same key(s) can belong to different groups

 #### Alternative Mechanisms for UID Sharing

-- mutual Approval
+- Mutual Approval
    - each app indicates any other app sharing same UID in manifest
-   - difficult to add new memebers because all app needs to be updated
+   - difficult to add new members because all apps need to be updated
    - prone to group inconsistencies: A includes B and C, but B and C don't include each other

-- pairs
+- Pairs
    - groups can only have 2 apps max, since most groups only have 2 apps anyways
    - satisfy group inconsistencies
+   - this may cause backwards compatibility issues with existing apps

-- parent-child
+- Parent-Child
    - one parent app authorizes for eevry child app
    - parent app needs to be updated every time a child is added
+   - in order to implement, need to add new XML attributes to Android package installer framework API
+     - these attributes would show up in the application manifest

 ### Permission Assignment